bcrowell/bcrowell.github.io/drinking_water/index.md

 *  There is no health benefit from drinking before you're thirsty, or from forcing yourself to consume a certain amount of water every day.
 *  You can't get sick by drinking untreated water in pristine mountain wilderness areas.
-*  There is no documented case of a person having a life-threatening problem due to exercise-induced dehydration, but it's fairly common for people to die from drinking too much water.
+*  It's not dangerous to get thirsty, but it's fairly common for people to die from drinking too much water.
+*  Runners generally do not need to drink while running.
 *  Beer and coffee hydrate you the same as water, and if you're going on a wilderness backpacking trip it's a really bad idea to go cold-turkey off of caffeine.
 *  Energy drinks are bogus.